What to Expect at Sound Advice

 Our students come from across Canada (and sometimes the USA) and our instructors are from different parts of Canada, the USA, Scotland, and Ireland.
 We don't think it's a good summer camp experience unless it's FUN.
 That's not to say that there's no hard work and no sweat, but our staff approaches everything with the sense that learning music should be fun.

 One of the enduring benefits of a summer camp experience is sharing the trials and fun of learning music with new people, and making friends that you'll cherish for a lifetime.
 Over the years, we've seen a lot of kids grow up together playing music, and the friendships formed among students, and the great contacts with world-class staff, last a lifetime.

 Players who normally compete against each other in solo and band suddenly find themselves working together to learn tunes, master a technique, or have fun on a break.
 Summer camp builds friendships and understanding, and helps people connect with music friends across Western Canada.

 Each year we offer classes where students get the chance to hear and try smallpipes, lowland (border) pipes, and uilleann pipes, and learn about the music and traditions of these instruments.
 We are enhancing these programs significantly, and encourge students to bring their smallpipes, shuttlepipes, and other instruments.
 Don't forget to throw in the bodhrans, djembes and other percussion for the sessions and the ceilidh at the end!

 If you own shuttlepipes, smallpipes, or other kinds of pipes, be sure to bring them!
 We will have an opportunity for people to improve their skills on these instruments, have some fun, and learn a new tune or two.

-The Sound Advice staff includes very experienced playeres and performers on bellows pipes, and if you're interested in learning about the differeing styles and traditions of modern bagpipe music, there's no better place than Sound Advice.
+The Sound Advice staff includes very experienced players and performers on bellows pipes, and if you're interested in learning about the differing styles and traditions of modern bagpipe music, there's no better place than Sound Advice.